Mindtribe/MTest/README.md

 2. Install python dependencies: pip install -r requirements.txt

+3. Add path to the MTest directory to PYTHONPATH.
+This can be done by adding the following line to your ~/.bash_profile: export PYTHONPATH="<path to MTest>:$PYTHONPATH"

-3. Add the following line to your ~/.profile: alias python32='arch -i386 /usr/bin/python2.7'
+4. Add the following line to your ~/.bash_profile: alias python32='arch -i386 /usr/bin/python2.7'
    This creates an alias for 32-bit python.
-You will need to call all functions from 32-bit python since NI-VISA is a 32-bit library.
+You will need to call all functions from 32-bit python since NI-VISA is a 32-bit library

+5. Install the Prologix GPIB-USB Controller 6.0 USB Driver for OSX: http://prologix.biz

 WINDOWS: